surendrastlusa/surendrastlusa/README.md

 **I'm  surendra Ganne**

 A passionate software engineer with a focus on Data analysis.
-I love building innovative web applications and exploring new technologies.
+I love building innovative Business dashboards and exploring new technologies.

 **Skills:**
 * SQL